Sony A7S III Underwater Review

 We did our review with a Canon 8-15mm fisheye lens and a metabones adapter, behind the Ikelite 8 inch compact dome port for close focus wide angle.
 Unfortunately, we noticed that the autofocus with this set up is very slow.
 We only recommend using the Canon 8-15mm if you intend to shoot slow scenes or plan on shooting with manual focus.

-Currently there are two excellent housing options out for the Sony A7S III and we anticipate more to come to the market soon.
+Currently there are three excellent housing options out for the Sony A7S III and we anticipate more to come to the market soon.
 Ikelite offers an excellent, lightweight polycarbonate housing.
-Nauticam offers a high-quality aluminum housing for the Sony A7S III.
+Nauticam and Marelux offer a high-quality aluminum housing for the Sony A7S III.
 Due to the differences in body design, different housings are necessary for the A7S III, A7III, and A7S II.

 The Ikelite Sony A7S III 200DL Underwater Housing is built from a high quality, corrosion free ABS-PC blend polycarbonate housing which makes it sturdy and impervious to corrosion.
 The housing offers full control of the camera with controls that are designed to be easy to use.
 This housing is great for anyone looking for an amazing price point.
 The Ikelite Sony A7S III housing features a clear back so you can easily monitor the housing for any leaks.
 The built-in vacuum system adds an extra level of protection from such events.
 This housing does not have full compatibility with the joystick, please see our settings article for AF point selection workarounds.

 The Nauticam Sony A7S III Underwater Housing is built from aircraft grade aluminum which makes it durable and lightweight.
 Camera controls are very easy to access with buttons, levers, and knobs all within easy reach.
 It also comes with a vacuum valve pre-installed for ultimate peace of mind.
 Nauticam housings are universally popular and this housing is rated to 100 meters depth.